 \section{Construction of the top-form}

 The top-form of an on-shell diagram is obtained once the geometric constraints, $\Gamma$, and the integrand, $f(C)$, are determined.
-A non-planar leading singularity in the form~\cite{NimaGrass} requires the calculation of $f(C)$ and $\Gamma$ under the BCFW shifts, and then taking soft limit for the auxiliary BCFW bridges.
+A non-planar leading singularity in the form~\cite{NimaGrass} requires to calculate $f(C)$ and $\Gamma$ under the BCFW shifts and take soft limit of the auxiliary BCFW bridges.

 Let us study the BCFW shifts.
-The integrand, $f(C)$, must contain those poles equivalent to the constraints in $\Gamma$; otherwise the contour integration around $\Gamma$ vanishes.
-Each BCFW bridge removes one pole in $f(C)$ by shifting a zero minor to be nonzero: in nontrivial cases the poles in the integrand must change their forms and the integrand changes its functional form accordingly.
-To see this, we parametrize the constraint matrix, $C$, using the BCFW parameter, $\alpha$.
+The integrand, $f(C)$, must contain those poles equivalent to the constraints in $\Gamma$; otherwise the contour integration around $\Gamma$ will vanish.
+Each BCFW bridge removes one pole in $f(C)$ by shifting a zero minor to be nonzero: in general the poles in the integrand must change their forms and the integrand changes its functional form accordingly.
+To see this we parametrize the constraint matrix, $C$, using the BCFW parameter, $\alpha$.
 In a BCFW shift, a column vector $X$ is shifted: $ X\rightarrow \widehat{X}=X+\alpha Y, $ with several minors of $f(C)$ become functions of $\alpha$.
 After the shift, there exists at least one constraint $M_0(X)=0$ being shifted to $M_0(\widehat{X})=M_0(X)+\alpha R(Y)$ if there is a top-form.
-This will be demonstrated in the following section.
-Meanwhile the factor $M_0(\widehat{X})$ should be presented in the dominator to contribute a pole at $\alpha=0$.
-In other words $ \alpha=M_0(\widehat{X})/R(Y) $ is then a rational function of $\widehat{C}$ and therefore can be subtracted from other shifted minors to obtain certain shift-invariant minors of $\widehat{C}$, $ M_i(X)=M_i(\widehat{X}-\alpha Y). $ In summary upon attaching a BCFW bridge the integrand becomes
+This is demonstrated in the following section.
+Meanwhile the factor $M_0(\widehat{X})$ should be present in the dominator to contribute a pole at $\alpha=0$.
+In other words $ \alpha=M_0(\widehat{X})/R(Y) $ is then a rational function of $\widehat{C}$ and can be subtracted from other shifted minors to obtain some shift-invariant minors of $\widehat{C}$, $ M_i(X)=M_i(\widehat{X}-\alpha Y). $ In summary, attaching a BCFW bridge, the integrand is,

-We shall present our techniques in several examples below: \begin{enumerate} \item a six-point three-loop MHV nonplanar amplitude with one auxiliary line, \item an $\overline{MHV}$ example with one auxiliary line, \item a non-planar NMHV 4-loop example with one auxiliary line, \item an $N^4$MHV example with two auxiliary lines. \end{enumerate} The six-point three-loop MHV example has been analyzed in~\cite{Arkani-Hamed:2014bca}.
-We include here for comparison.